eclipse/mraa/docs/internals.md

 one of these for user use and so when this is the case, libmraa will always use the bus in the pinmapper.
-For example edison uses i2c #6 but since there is only one, libmraa will try to be helpful and everything is treated as 6 when doing a mraa_i2c_init and so when this is the case, libmraa will always use the bus in the pinmapper.
 For example edison uses i2c #6 but since there is only one, libmraa will try to be helpful and everything is treated as 6 when doing a mraa_i2c_init().
 The _raw functions will override the pinmapper and can be accessed without a valid board configuration.
 This can be helpful either in development of platform configurations for mraa or when modifying kernels etc...
-The mechanism is used heavily internaly.
+Internally the mechanism is used heavily.

 In libmraa, all code is split into 7 modules, src/{i2c, spi, gpio, uart, pwm, aio and common}.
 These should be fairly self explanatory in goals/purpose but a